spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### embassy_news_scraper.py
 * This script takes a url of a news source from one of Chinese embassy websites and extracts its description.

+### hdf_qgis.py
+* this script opens a MODIS HDF4 file using GDAL, converts it to a GeoTIFF, and opens it for visualization in QGIS (tested using QGIS 3.4)

 ### hdf_read.py
 * this script opens and reads an HDF5 file using h5py